kubernetes-sigs/cluster-api/docs/proposals/improve-status-in-CAPI-resources.md

   uniform meaning across all resource types
 - Additionally, we are enforcing the same consistency for replica counters and other status fields.

-### Transition to K8s API conventions aligned conditions
+### Transition to Kubernetes API conventions aligned conditions

-K8s is undergoing an effort of standardizing usage of conditions across all resource types, and the transition to the v1beta2 API version is a great opportunity for Cluster API to align to this effort.
+Kubernetes is undergoing a long term effort of standardizing usage of conditions across all resource types, and the transition to the v1beta2 API version is a great opportunity for Cluster API to align to this effort.

 The value of this transition is substantial, because the differences that exists today's are really confusing for users;
 those differences are also making it harder for ecosystem tools to build on top of Cluster API, and in some cases even confusing new (and old) contributors.

-With this proposal Cluster API will close the gap with K8s API conventions in regard to:
+With this proposal Cluster API will close the gap with Kubernetes API conventions in regard to:
 - Polarity: Condition type names should make sense for humans; neither positive nor negative polarity can be recommended as a general rule (already implemented by [#10550](https://github.com/kubernetes-sigs/cluster-api/pull/10550))
 - Use of the `Reason` field is required (currently in Cluster API reasons is added only when condition are false)
 - Controllers should apply their conditions to a resource the first time they visit the resource, even if the status is `Unknown`.
-  (currently Cluster API controllers add conditions at different stages of the reconcile loops)
+  (currently Cluster API controllers add conditions at different stages of the reconcile loops).
+Please note that:
+  - If more than one controller add conditions to same resources, conditions managed by the different controllers will be applied at different time.
+  - Kubernetes API conventions account for exceptions to this rule; for known conditions, the absence of a condition status should be interpreted the same as `Unknown`, and typically indicates that reconciliation has not yet finished.
 - Cluster API is also dropping its own `Condition` type and will start using `metav1.Conditions` from the Kubernetes API.

 The last point also has another implication, which is the removal of the `Severity` field which is currently used